growilabs/growi-docs/docs/en/guide/features/insert_files.md

 <ContextualBlock context="docs-growi-org">

 ::: tip
-Uploading files to AWS or GCS requires settings.
+Uploading files to AWS or GCS or Azure requires settings.

 Please refer to [here](/en/admin-guide/admin-cookbook/attachment.html) for details.
 :::